adpartin/cross-dataset-drp-paper/README.md

 ### Phase 2: Post-Processing Analysis (6-Step Pipeline)

-**This is the main workflow for reproducing paper results.**

-Process raw predictions through a 6-step analysis pipeline to generate all paper results.
+Process raw predictions using a 6-step analysis pipeline to generate paper results.

 **Naming Convention:** Scripts use the prefix `s1`, `s2`, `s3`, etc. to indicate their step in the pipeline.
 Some steps include both Python scripts (`.py`) and Jupyter notebooks (`.ipynb`) with matching script IDs (e.g., `s3_compute_Gn_Ga_Gna.py` and `s3_compute_and_plot_Gn_Ga_Gna.ipynb`).

-**Pipeline Flow:**
+**6-Step Pipeline Flow:**
 ```
-Raw Predictions (test_preds/)
+Raw Predictions (test_preds/ which can be downloaded from zenodo)
     ↓
 Step 1: Compute Performance Scores → outputs/s1_scores/
     ↓